Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 The anal area is highly sensitive but also fragile.
 Using the right protection and technique prevents injuries and keeps the session professional.

-• "Shit happens" using a barrier keeps your hands clean and protects both you and the mate from bacteria and STIs.
+"Shit happens" using a barrier keeps your hands clean and protects both from bacteria and STIs.

 Outside First:

-• If it happens.
-Stop, clean up, and change your glove.
+2. If it happens.
+Stop, clean up, and change your glove or condom.

 Check the Face: